johannschopplich/kirbyuse/README.md

 ## Kirby Panel Type Augmentation

 > [!NOTE]
-> This works for Vue components written in the Options API as well as the Composition API!
+> This works for Vue components written in the Options API as well as the Composition API.
 TypeScript is not required.
 The type hints are provided by the package itself.

 Kirby's `window.panel` global object provides the main Panel instance, including all helper methods and services.
 This package augments the `window.panel` object to provide type hints out of the box.

+Type augmentations are generated based on the Kirby Panel JavaScript build.
+Especially types of function arguments and return types cannot be inferred.
+But for working with the Panel API, this should be sufficient.

+Depending on the component type, you can choose how to import the type hints:

+### Panel Access with `usePanel`

-In order to use the type hints, you have to import the `usePanel` function from this package.
-This function returns the augmented `window.panel` object.
+In order to benefit from type completions, you can import the `usePanel` function from this package.
+This function returns a typed `window.panel` object.
 This works both in the Options API and the Composition API.

 For example, the `notification` service is available on the `panel` object.
 With each method call, you get IntelliSense support in your editor: